 - The request for money is urgent.
 Most scams rely on a sense of urgency and a grandparent scam is no different.
 When forced to move quickly, you don’t have time to think through your decisions carefully and are more likely to react emotionally rather than rationally.

 - The fraudster will often ask you not to tell anyone about the request.

 - The person does not sound like the grandchild.
 In an attempt to explain why their voice or demeanor has changed, the criminal may claim that their voice box was harmed in the accident or that they are in shock and therefore sound different.

 - A request to wire the funds, especially to another country.

 Sign up for Edge Pay to get identity protection and credit monitoring.

 - Always ask callers to identify themselves by name.

 - Test your “grandchild’s” knowledge.
 If they are your grandchild, they will know the answers to personal questions.
-Such as when was the last time they visited, or the color of the carpet in living room.
+When was the last time they visited?
+What color is the carpet in living room?

-- If the money to be sent is requested to be sent via a wire, be extra suspicious.
+- If the money is requested to be sent via a wire, be extra suspicious.

 - Slow down.
 There are very few situations when you need to make a rushed decision about sending money.

-These are only two examples of the scams that can impact elders.
+These are only two examples of scams that can impact elders.
 There are numerous scams out there and fraudsters are dreaming up new ones every day.
 To avoid being scammed, trust your intuition.
 If something doesn't feel or sound right, ask questions until you can fully understand the situation.
-Also, avoid reacting emotionally to requests for your money.
-The tips provided in this article can help to identify fraud and avoid becoming a victim.
+Also, try not to react emotionally to requests for your money.
+The tips provided in this article can help you identify fraud and avoid becoming a victim.
 However, if you or a loved one discovers that you have been scammed, it is important to take action immediately.
-Click here to find helpline numbers and additional resources online.
+Contact your financial institution and use helpline numbers and additional resources online to get help.